luchete80/WeldFormFEM/README.md

 Use cases
 Whether you're a researcher, engineer, or student, WeldFormFEM offers a sandbox for developing and understanding FEM solvers tailored to high-deformation processes.
 New capabilities like remeshing, GUI-based workflows, and scripting are actively being developed.

-# WeldFormFEM
-Updated Lagrangian Explicit Finite Element Method (FEM) CPU/GPU based solver. \
-WeldFormFEM is aimed to solve solid mechanics large strain problems, such as metal forming. \
-The idea is to work via 2 different solvers:
-1 - Pure lagrangian with rezoning (adaptive mesh refinement or AMR), Work In Progress as first option \
-2 - Coupled Eulerian (fixed mesh or Arbitrarian Eulerian Lagrangian) Lagrangian solver based on Benson works. \
-WeldFormFEM works both on Ubuntu and Windows. you can select to build it to CPU and GPU only by changing a single CMAKE var.

 ## Features